 - Acknowledging and praising mastery and development

 By the time your child enters middle school, his unique academic and personal assets and deficits will be apparent.
-At this developmental stage, you are also likely to notice another important change: the beginning of puberty.
-While the onset and course of puberty vary widely among early adolescents, most begin to weather the tempestuous passage during the middle school years.
+At this developmental stage, you are likely to notice the beginning of puberty.
+While the onset and course of puberty vary widely among early adolescents, most begin to weather the tempestuous passage during the middle-school years.
 You’ll recognize it by the physical changes as well as the emotional ups and downs.

 At the same time your child is struggling to harness raging hormones, his relationship with school is beginning to change.
 Suddenly he is expected to interpret increasingly abstract material on his own.
-In the classroom, he is required to sustain attention over a lengthy period of time while completing ever more complex tasks.
-Furthermore, he is expected to accept responsibility for his behavior and actions, interact with a diverse group of children and adults, and resolve personal and academic challenges with reason and logic.
+In the classroom, he is required to sustain attention over a lengthy period of time while completing more complex tasks.
+He is expected to accept responsibility for his actions, interact with a diverse group of peers and adults, and resolve personal and academic challenges with reason and logic.